toofarm/shanecom/_content/intro/intro_copy.md

 ---
 I'm a software engineer who focuses on front-end development.
 Right now, I work as a full stack dev for [Theo Agency](https://theo.agency/) in Portland, Oregon.

 Take a look around to get a feel for the kinds of projects I work on.
-You can also find free-ranging thoughts on software, work and anything else that crosses my mind.
+You can also find free-ranging thoughts on software, books and whatever other nonsense crosses my mind.

 Glad to meet you; I'm sure we'll be fast friends.